graemenelson/rates/README.md

 Run `bin/setup`, this will create a new database `rates-dev`, install the gems to `vendor/bundle`, install node modules to `node_modules` and migrate the database, and run the specs.

+**NOTE:** You can run `bin/setup` multiple times, to get the application/database back to a default state.

 **DISCLAIMER:** This assumes your account has permissions to drop/create new postgresql databases. `bin/setup` will first try and drop `rates-dev`, so make sure you don't have a db with that name.
 You can change the name in `.env.development`.

 ## Starting Up